 The parties are familiar with New York commercial law, have been guided by New York commercial law in their negotiation of this matter, and desire to avoid uncertainty and disputes concerning the law that will govern this PO.
 The parties expressly intend and agree that the construction, interpretation, and performance of this PO and all transactions under it shall be governed by the laws of the State of New York, excluding its choice of law rules and excluding the Convention for the International Sale of Goods.
 Any dispute arising under or in connection with this Agreement or related to any matter which is the subject of this Agreement shall be subject to the exclusive jurisdiction of the state and/or federal courts located in New York, New York.

-.
+26.9 Force Majeure.
 ORDERING COMPANY shall not be responsible for any delay or failure to perform hereunder due to any cause beyond ORDERING COMPANY’S reasonable control, including without limitation, acts of God, war, declared acts of terrorism, civil commotion, riot, sabotage, embargoes, shortage of materials, governmental laws, labor strife, lockouts, strikes, accidents, machinery malfunctions of fire, whether or not such cause or event was foreseen at the time this PO was executed.
 In the event of any such contingency which exceeds thirty (30) days, either party shall have the right to cancel the relevant portion of this PO in accordance with the terms of this agreement by a facsimile notice to the other party.
-27. EXPORT CONTROL.

 Supplier shall provide ORDERING COMPANY with a copy of its C-TPAT CERTIFICATE OR SVI NUMBER.
 NON C-TPAT VENDORS must complete the NON C-TPAT QUESTIONNAIRE.